paepcke/canvas_utils/README.md

 Check file `setupSample.cfg` in the root directory.
 If any changes are needed, copy the file to `setup.cfg`, and modify options there.
 Note the following entries:

 - default_user--ensure that this entry's value is a known user in you MySQL installation.
 - canvas_auxiliary_db_name--create this database (a.k.a.
 MySQL schema).
-Grant at least CREATE and SELECT on this database to default_user.
+Grant at least CREATE, DROP, INSERT, SELECT on this database to default_user.
 - raw_data_db--ensure this is where your Canvas raw downloads reside.
 Grant at least SELECT on this database for default_user.
 - canvas_pwd_file--[see Password section](#passwords)